 Republicans took control of the U.S. Senate and narrowed the margin of the Democratic majority in the House of Representatives to 33 seats.

-Republican John Spellman (b.1926), King County Executive, bested Democratic State Senator Jim McDermott (b.
+Republican John Spellman (1926-2018), King County Executive, bested Democratic State Senator Jim McDermott (b.
 1936) who had defeated incumbent Governor Dixy Lee Ray (1914-1994) in the primary.
 Republican Ken Eikenberry (b.
 1932) won a three-way race for state Attorney General.
 Republicans broke a tie and took solid control of the state House of Representatives.
 Democrats held on to the state Senate by a one-vote margin following the election, but Republicans gained control of that chamber too when Senator Peter von Reichbauer switched parties during the 1981 session.